alexanderfountain/1986/src/pages/blog/2019-02-27-programming-fundamentals-part-4-values-types.md

 ```

 Besides those 3 value types some other common types would be functions, arrays, objects, and more!
 I will talk about these other types later on.

+## Converting Between Types

+Sometimes you're in a situation where you need to convert value types so you can use them in a different manner.